 If by virtue of the date by which a decision must be taken Rule 16 (general exception) cannot be followed, then the decision can only be taken if the decision taker (if an individual) or the Chairman of the body making the decision, obtains the agreement of the Chairman of the Overview and Scrutiny Committee that the taking of the decision cannot be reasonably deferred.
-If there is no Chairman of the Overview and Scrutiny Committee is unable to act, then the agreement of the Mayor, or in his/her absence the Deputy Mayor, will suffice.
+If there is no Chairman of the Overview and Scrutiny Committee, or if the Chairman of the Overview and Scrutiny Committee is unable to act, then the agreement of the Mayor, or in his/her absence the Deputy Mayor, will suffice.
 A report will be submitted at least annually to the Council listing any Cabinet decisions taken in the circumstances set out in Rule 17 (special urgency).
-The report will include the number of decisions were taken.
+The report will include the number of decisions so taken and a summary of the matters in respect of which those decisions were taken.